Szwochm/OSCP-Prep/eCCPT Networking/README.md

 We can use ncrack, medusa, or hydra to brute force passwords.
 Medusa and Hydra support more protocols, but ncrack is better and supports rdp

+ncrack can be used with nmap

+Patator usage guide

+Show Available Modules

+`patator`

+Show help for ssh

+`patator ssh_login --help`

+Iterate through in form

+for i in hosts

+  for j in logins

+    for j in passwords
+`host=FILE0 user=FILE1 password=FILE2 0=hosts.txt 1=logins.txt 2=pwd.txt`

 ## 11/12/2022
 ## Poisoning and Exploit with Responder Lab